EPIC-guide/epic-guide.github.io/_life/money-americans.md

 is if you have any income not subject to source withholding, such as investment returns.
 Like the elective TOU, this TOU remains applicable for future years even if the obligatory conditions are no longer applicable (which makes no sense to me).
-Then there are two or maybe three relevant annexes to the standard tax return:
+Then there are two relevant annexes to the standard tax return:

  1. Annex 1, _État des titres et autres placements de capitaux_, or Statement of securities and other capital investments.
 Most of it will be blank except for the